The 20 Best Hereditary Ataxia Doctors in Norway

 Oslo, NO

-Tone Berge practices in Oslo, Norway.
+Tone Berge practices practicing medicine in Oslo, Norway.
 Berge is rated as an Experienced expert by MediFind in the treatment of Hereditary Ataxia.
-Their top areas of expertise are Multiple Sclerosis (MS), Friedreich Ataxia, Spinocerebellar Ataxia, and Drug Induced Dyskinesia.
+They are also highly rated in 2 other conditions, according to our data.
+Their clinical expertise encompasses Multiple Sclerosis (MS), Friedreich Ataxia, Spinocerebellar Ataxia, and Drug Induced Dyskinesia.

 Experienced in Hereditary Ataxia